Create a rule in a security group

 If the templates don't fit, specify your rule parameters:

 7.1.
-Select a protocol or press All protocols.
+Select a protocol or click All Protocols.

 7.2 Specify the traffic source (Source):

-- for traffic from an IP address or subnet — select CIDR and enter an IP address or subnet, or tap All sources;
+- for traffic from an IP address or subnet — select CIDR and enter the IP address or subnet, or click All Sources;

-- for traffic from the security group — select Security Group and select a group.
+- for traffic from a security group — select Security Group and select the group.
 Security groups in the same pool are available.
 If you need to accept traffic from another pool, specify the source CIDR.

-7.3 Enter the port on which traffic is allowed to be received (Dst. port), either a single port or a range of ports, or press All ports.
+7.3 Enter the port on which traffic is allowed to be received (Dst. port) — a single port or a range of ports, or click All Ports.

 7.4 Optional: enter a comment for the rule.